qiibee/qb-presale/README.md

 GEN_TESTS_QTY=50 GEN_TESTS_TIMEOUT=300 npm test
 ```

-will make the property-based tests in `test/CrowdsaleGenTest.js` to run 50 examples in a maximum of 5 minutes
+will make the property-based tests in `test/QiibeeCrowdsaleGenTest.js` `test/QiibeePresaleGenTest.js` to run 50 examples in a maximum of 5 minutes

 ## License

-Qiibee Token is open source and distributed under the Apache License v2.0
+qiibee Token is open source and distributed under the Apache License v2.0